Causes for error 25

-To check, turn off the bike, make sure both brake levers are in the proper position and then turn the bike on without squeezing either lever.
-If the trouble code still shows, please review below.
-If you are unable to resolve the issue, please share pictures and details here: https://ride1up.com/contact/
+To check, turn off the bike, make sure both brake levers are in the proper position, and then turn the bike on without squeezing either lever.
+If the error code still appears, please review the alternative causes below.
+If you are unable to resolve the issue, please contact support and share pictures and details for assistance.

 Other possible causes are:

-- Damage to brake lever
+- Damage to the brake lever

-If a new sensor is needed or new brakes were purchased, the new sensor wire will need routed through the brake frame.
+If the sensor on the bike does not require replacement, remove these 2 screws shown below to install the sensor that is currently wired in.
+If a new sensor is needed or new brakes are purchased, the new sensor wire will need to be routed through the brake frame.